FelixBesancon/holbertonschool-shell/io_redirections_and_filters/README.md

-# Project: Shell, I/O Redirections and Filters
+# Project 2: Shell, I/O Redirections and Filters

 ## Description
 This project practices Unix **redirections**, **pipes**, and **text filters**.
 You will learn to chain commands with `|`, redirect STDIN/STDOUT/STDERR, manipulate files and streams, and use common text-processing tools (`head`, `tail`, `find`, `wc`, `sort`, `uniq`, `grep`, `tr`, `rev`, `cut`).
 Scripts are intentionally minimal and follow strict formatting rules.